SaurabhGulia93/ImagePad/README.md

 > Lazy image loading with image caching using NSCache.
 > Multiple image downloading as per their priority on the basis of cell visibility.
 > Image view transition same as default iOS photo app.
-> Using small sized image for collection view and correnponding high resolution image on full screen.
+> Using small sized image for collection view and correnponding high resolution image on full screen